tobyond/stairwell/README.md

     $ gem install stairwell

+## Why?
+Although ActiveRecord serves as an excellent tool for the majority of database queries, certain scenarios call for more customized queries.
+This project was initially conceived to help transition a development team and their project from PHP to Ruby.
+This PHP project had thousands of complex SQL queries, thus the necessity of making SQL a first-class citizen in the ruby project enabled a smoother transition.
+So, why not Arel?
+Arel is a powerful tool, but it's worth noting that it is considered a private API and is likely to remain so for the forseeable future.
+Does this approach make queries less composable?
+Yes, if you are used to chaining your arel queries and AR scopes then you're probably not going to use this.
+However, it provides an interface that enables you to leverage SQL securely in your Ruby projects without the need to reinvent the wheel.

 ## Usage

 Define a class in your app that inherits from `Stairwell::Query`.
 We're going to assume you are in a rails app, but this will work in any ruby app, although ActiveRecord is a dependency of this gem.